 New Year's is a time when many of us connect with family, friends, and our community.
-But be aware: cold and flu viruses can spread like wildfire at this time of year, spoiling all the fun.
+But be aware: seasonal illness can spread like wildfire at this time of year, spoiling all the fun.
 Fight back with natural health strategies and herbal remedies to keep you well through the Winter days.

 Catch it early!

 Then wrap up in a blanket and sip a warming herb tea.
-One traditional blend that helps to manage a fever is equal parts of Elderflower, Yarrow, and Peppermint.
+One traditional blend that helps to manage warming body temperatures is equal parts of Elderflower, Yarrow, and Peppermint.
 Ginger and other spices can also increase internal heat and Echinacea is well known for its immune-boosting properties.
-I like to punch up the power of traditional lemon and honey with this protective recipe, which combines virus-fighting Elderberry and lemon balm, immune system-boosting Echinacea, and warming spices.
+I like to punch up the power of traditional lemon and honey with this protective recipe, which combines virus-fighting Elderberry and Lemon Balm, immune system-boosting Echinacea, and warming spices.

 It's great as a tea, or take the same recipe and create a delicious and versatile honey syrup which can be taken with a spoon, stirred into hot water to make an instant hot drink, or it can even be used as a festive cocktail ingredient.